mrfinnsmith/fjordle/readme.md

 ```

 ### Update GitHub Secrets
-1. Go to GitHub repository â†' Settings â†' Secrets and variables â†' Actions
+1. Go to GitHub repository → Settings → Secrets and variables → Actions
 2. Update `SUPABASE_ANON_KEY` if Supabase keys change
 3. Secrets are automatically used by GitHub Actions